-The sixteen cases where repeated for three walking speed assumptions:
+The sixteen cases were repeated for three walking speed assumptions:

-- (1) The Zhang and Seyfried values of 1.55 ± 0.18 m/s with the speed profile shown in Figure 7 (which represents the experimental speed-density data shown in Figure 4). - (2) A constant speed of 1.19 m/s with the SFPE speed-density relationship (Figure 2). - (3) A uniform speed distribution 1.19 ± 0.25 m/s, with the with the SFPE speed-density relationship (Figure 2).
+- (1) The Zhang and Seyfried values of 1.55 ± 0.18 m/s with the speed profile shown in Figure 6 (which represents the experimental speed-density data shown in Figure 3). - (2) A constant speed of 1.19 m/s with the SFPE speed-density relationship (Figure 1). - (3) A uniform speed distribution 1.19 ± 0.25 m/s, with the with the SFPE speed-density relationship (Figure 1).

-Figure 6: Pathfinder model for Zhang and Seyfried unidirectional experiments.
+Figure 5: Pathfinder model for Zhang and Seyfried unidirectional experiments.

-Figure 7: The input corresponding to the experimental Zhang and Seyfried Speed-Density Profile
+Figure 6: The input corresponding to the experimental Zhang and Seyfried Speed-Density Profile